Running with Pectus Excavatum

-If the deformity is severe, huffing and puffing as you run the miles away are pretty standard.
+If the deformity is severe, huffing and puffing as you run the miles away is very common.

 This kind of breathing difficulty is typically related to somebody who is out of shape.

-However, if the runner is in form, but still has breathing difficulty symptoms, it is probably medically related.
+However, if the runner is in great shape, but still has breathing difficulty symptoms, it is probably medically related.

 You Aren’t the Only One with Stamina Problems

 It doesn’t matter if you’re an amateur, expert, or even a competitive runner.

 The trouble with breathing can occur in any situation, regardless of skill, age, or weight.

 For amateur runners, inhaling and exhaling while running can feel like rocket science.